onosproject/sdran-in-a-box/docs/Installation_RANSim_FBAH.md

 *Note: If we put the mouse cursor over the black circles, some tool tips should pop up.*

+*Note: If we want to change the cell's location, please see push-cell-loc.sh file in scripts directory.*

 ### GUI [for SD-RAN release 1.1 and 1.1.1]

 To access GUI, we should open web browser like [Chrome](https://www.google.com/chrome/) or [Safari](https://www.apple.com/safari/).